Cloud Cost Optimization: A Practical FinOps Guide (2025)

 Illustration of cloud cost optimization: tagging, rightsizing, autoscaling, and budgeting

-Cloud cost optimization is not “find a cheaper instance type once”.
-It is a repeatable operating discipline: make spend visible, tie it to owners, control it with guardrails, and continuously reduce waste and unit cost.
-Teams that do this well can often save meaningful amounts without sacrificing reliability.
+Cloud cost optimization is not “pick a cheaper instance once.”
+It is a repeatable operating discipline: allocate spend to owners, control it with budgets and guardrails, and continuously reduce waste and unit cost.

 1. Why Cloud Costs Spike (Even in “Good” Migrations)